MicrosoftDocs/dynamics365smb-docs/financials/walkthrough-receiving-and-putting-away-in-basic-warehousing.md

     ms.author: sgroespe

 ---
-# Walkthrough: Receiving and Putting Away in Basic Warehousing
+# Walkthrough: Receiving and Putting Away in Basic Warehouse Configurations
 In ADD INCLUDE<!--[!INCLUDE[navnow](includes/navnow_md.md)]-->, the inbound processes for receiving and putting away can be performed in four ways using different functionalities depending on the warehouse complexity level.

 |Method|Inbound process|Bins|Receipts|Put-aways|Complexity level (See [Design Details: Warehouse Setup](design-details-warehouse-setup.md))|